 Shower Invitations for Far Away Guests

 On several occasions I have received invitations to baby showers that are thousands of miles away.
 I am certain that the people inviting me know that I cannot afford to fly to the event.
 Is it in poor taste to send an invitation to someone who cannot possibly attend the shower?

-RSVP (or, R.S.V.P. or rsvp) is the abbreviation for the French répondez s'il vous plait—please respond—whether you are attending or not.
+RSVP (or, R.S.V.P. or rsvp) is the abbreviation for the French rèpondez s'il vous plait—please respond—whether you are attending or not.
 Replying is one of the basic obligations created by an invitation, and failing to do so shows a lack of consideration on the part of a guest.
-You will need to call anyone who has not responded and ask whether they are attending.
-It's perfectly okay for you to do this—after all, you need to know how many guests to expect.
+However as the host, it's your job to create a welcoming vibe.
+You should follow up with guests who haven't not responded yet and always do so with a friendly and inviting tone.
+"Kelly, I kinda need a head count to be able to prepare for the party so I need you give me an answer now." is neither friendly nor good etiquette.
+Instead try: "Hi Kelly!
+I'm following up on RSVPs to Chandra's baby shower on the 15th.
+Did you receive the invitation and will you be able to attend?"
+It's perfectly okay for you to do this—after all, you need to know how many guests to expect!

 How do you send an invitation to about 10 people for a small lunch get together just to celebrate a friend having her 4th child (not an official shower, just a little intimate time as friends)?
 Also, how do I let the people know that we'll all be paying for our own lunch?